x3p0-dev/x3p0-media-data/README.md

 ![Mostly decorative banner that displays a screenshot of the Media Data block in action and Nova, the brand's mascot, in a city holding a camera.](/.wporg/banner-1544x500.jpg)

-Did you know that WordPress stores data, such as EXIF and ID3 tags, from the media that you upload?
-It does this very well, but WordPress itself has never had easy ways of obtaining and displaying that data.
-That's where the **Media Data** plugin comes in.

-Media Data is a plugin that registers two blocks for displaying your media data right from the block editor.
-It supports image, audio, video, and all other media types allowed by WordPress.
+Display image, audio, and video metadata fields—EXIF, ID3, and more—right inside the WordPress block editor, instantly and flexibly.

+Your photos, songs, and videos hold more information than you might think—camera settings, recording details, dimensions, and more.
+WordPress quietly saves all of that data when you upload a file but doesn't make it easy to showcase it. **X3P0: Media Data changes that.**

+Media Data introduces powerful yet simple blocks for showing metadata from any WordPress media file.
+Whether you're a photographer displaying EXIF details, a podcaster highlighting episode metadata, or an archivist cataloging digital assets, this plugin brings your media's data to the forefront—right from the block editor.

 ## Usage